What To Expect After a Domestic Violence Arrest in Miami

 - Intentionally and unlawfully threatened, either by word or act, to do violence to the victim and, at the time, appeared to have the ability to carry out the threat; or the act of the defendant created in the mind of the alleged victim a well-founded fear that the violence was about to take place

-What are the Penalties for Domestic Violence in Florida?
+What Are the Penalties for Domestic Violence in Florida?

 A first-time domestic violence battery offense with no aggravating circumstances is usually charged as a first-degree misdemeanor in Florida, which is punishable by: